Chipotle's profit misses estimates as COVID-19 costs mount

-(Reuters) - Chipotle Mexican Grill Inc on Tuesday missed Wall Street estimates for quarterly profit, hurt by costs related to keeping its business running during the COVID-19 pandemic, and the fast-casual chain’s shares fell as much as 4% after the closing bell.
+(Reuters) - Chipotle Mexican Grill Inc on Tuesday missed Wall Street estimates for quarterly profit, hurt by costs related to keeping its business running during the COVID-19 pandemic, with the burrito chain’s shares falling nearly 2% in after-hours trading.

-The burrito chain’s strong digital operations have helped the company ride out the worst of the pandemic, even as its expenses have climbed as it bolsters its delivery network.
+Strong digital operations at the fast-casual chain, a standout performer in the industry during the coronavirus, have helped it ride out the worst of the impact, even as its expenses have climbed as it bolsters its delivery network.

 Digital sales rose nearly three-fold and drove a 5.7% rise in comparable sales, helped by a surge in online orders in some parts of the United States.